 This gives you the same benefits without the downsides:

 - You don't need to hold inventory (the supplier dispatches all items)

-- You don’t need to process payments directly (your eCommerce Platform does that)
+- You don’t need to process payments directly (your e-commerce Platform does that)

-- Your eCommerce platform hosts the store so there's nothing technical to worry about
+- Your e-commerce platform hosts the store so there's nothing technical to worry about

 - You can still generate traffic through your social accounts

-Rather than being paid a commission which is a fraction of the profit on the item, you take the whole profit: Selling price – cost of goods.
+Rather than being paid a commission which is a fraction of the profit on the item, you take the whole profit: selling price – cost of goods.

-That means you can benefit from:
+This means you can benefit from:

 - Setting your own profits on the products you sell